-Because of my history with tinnitus – I was THE poster boy for tinnitus in the mid-80’s after Burma folded due to tinnitus – I am creating this page.
+Because of my history with tinnitus – I was the poster boy for tinnitus in the mid-80’s after Burma folded due to tinnitus – I am creating this page.
 Many people ask me questions about Tinnitus.
 My poster boy status is long-gone – tinnitus is as common as the common cold.
 At this point, most musicians I know have tinnitus.
 I acquired tinnitus in 1977 and I have had it ever since.

 Links that may be useful:

-This is a recent technique.
+Here is a recent technique.
 I have not tried it, but it certainly looks interesting.
 If you do try it and it produces results, please let me know (it requires going on facebook):